jendufresne/Movie-Trailer-Website/README.md

 # Favorite Movies Website
 This is my code for Udacity "Movie Trailer Website" project.
-This project is part of the Full Stack Web Developer Nanodegree.
+This project is part of the Udacity Full Stack Web Developer Nanodegree.

 ## Installation
 _This project utilizes **Python**._